aspeakman/SolisControl/README.md

 ### Description

-The app sets inverter times just before the start of the charge and discharge periods defined in `config.yaml`.
+The app sets inverter charge and discharge times daily just before the start of the charge and discharge periods defined in `config.yaml`.
-The duration of the charge or discharge period is based on the predicted solar yield and the existing battery charge level
+The duration of the charge or discharge period is based on the predicted solar yield and the existing battery charge level.

 _morning_requirement_ is the target energy reserve you want to have in place after your morning cheap rate.
 The 'reserve' consists of the predicted solar yield for